 There are a few reasons you might need to export your WordPress media library.
 Maybe you used a backup plugin that backed up everything but your media files.
 Maybe you just created a new site and only want to transfer the images from an existing site to the new one.

-Whatever the reason, there are a few ways that you can export your media library without having to download every image individually to a folder on your computer.
+Whatever the reason, there are multiple ways you can export your media library without having to download every image individually to a folder on your computer.
 Doing so manually would be tedious and virtually impossible on a media-rich site.

-In this post, we’ll explore three ways you can export media from your WordPress website painlessly.
+In this post, we’ll explore four ways you can export media from your WordPress website painlessly.

 How to Export Your WordPress Media Library

-There are three methods for exporting your WordPress media library.
+There are four methods for exporting your WordPress media library.
+You can use the native export tool to move your media to another WordPress site.
 You can use an FTP solution to download your media files remotely, but this can take a long time.
 You can use cPanel’s File manager for a faster download.
 Or you can use a plugin to automate the process.

 Let’s walk through each method below so you can pick the one that best suits your skills, file management tools, and media library.